How to See All Quote Tweets in Twitter For iOS and Safari - The Mac Observer

 See Quote Tweets on Safar for Mac and The iOS App

-To see all the related to one post If you’re browsing Twitter on the web in, click on the original tweet.
+To see all the interactions related to one post when browsing Twitter on the web, click on the original tweet.
 As well as retweets and likes, you can now see how the number of quote tweets.

-Click where it says ‘Quote Tweets’ aand you will see all of them related to that post.
+Click where it says ‘Quote Tweets’ and you will see all of them that are a response to that post.

 The same works in the Twitter app on iOS.
 Find the tweet > tap on it to see the number of interactions > tap quote tweets.